 Let’s take dependencies as an example.
 Dependencies work well in a project setting.
 If there aren’t too many resources involved, you can easily see which tasks are dependent on each other.
-However, if you want to see the big picture, dependencies are nothing but noise.
-They are impossible to comprehend and clutter the planner.
+However, if you want to see the big picture, dependencies may be nothing but noise.
+For clients or stakeholders, they make the information more difficult to comprehend and add clutter to the planner.

-This is why you can now enable dependencies for views where they make sense (single project views, smaller team views, etc) and disable them for the views where they are in the way (general resource views, views for departments, etc).
+Counteract that by only enabling dependencies for Views where they make sense (single project views, smaller team views, etc).
+And disable them for the Views where they are in the way (general resource views, views for departments, etc).

-Furthermore, the views that are built for specific users, must be customized for those users.
-For example, if you are working with freelancers, you can now create a view where you only display the tasks that they need to see and hide any tasks that aren't meeting the filter criteria.
-No placeholders, no information that’s not necessary for them to see to complete their assignments.
+Furthermore, shareable Views can be built and specially customized with specific users in mind.
+For example, if you are working with freelancers, create a View where you only display the tasks that they need to see, hiding all the others.
+Make it easier on them by excluding all the information that’s not necessary for them to complete their assignments.

 Resource capacity utilization is a great thing if you are using it.
 However, if you are not using it, it’s just an abstract percentage.
 For those of you that deal with projects, clients, and project portfolios, available time and busy time might be easier to comprehend.
 Even more so considering Ganttic is keeping track of the over hours.